Referencing - Social Media

 Instagram

-• - Include Author, A.A. and then the screen name in square brackets
+• - Include Author, A.A. and then the user name in square brackets

 Example

-Personal or Corporate Author. [screen name] (Year, Month, Day ; if not known, put n.d.).
-Title of specific document [Photograph].
+Personal or Corporate Author. [@user name].
+(Year, Month, Day ; if not known, put n.d.).
+Content of the post up to the first 20 words [Photograph].
 URL of specific document

 In text example